-Institute to host classes; offer lab service, seminars and more
+Institute to host classes; offer lab service, seminars & more

 GIA Museum Exhibit

 GIA’s museum exhibit “Symphony in Gemstones” will bring music to the eyes at the Tucson Gem and Mineral Show, Feb.
 12-15.
 Twenty one pieces commissioned by Art Sexauer, GIA museum benefactor, and hand-carved by master carver Lothar Hermann of Idar-Oberstein, Germany, make up an exquisite collection of musical instruments in gem materials and 14K yellow gold.
 Featured are tourmaline violins, a Persian turquoise trumpet, lapis saxophone, a tiger’s-eye harp and a black onyx grand piano with a white quartz keyboard and a rose quartz tuba.

 GIA’s library will feature two of its rarest books at the Tucson Gem and Mineral Show, Feb.
 12-15: James Sowerby’s “British Mineralogy” and Martha Proby’s one-of-a-kind “British Mineralogy after James Sowerby.”
 A mineral specimen, aragonite, which is featured in both books, will be on view courtesy of The Natural History Museum in London.
 The case will also include photographs and a map.